henrikglass/shaq/README.md

 $ make cleaner & make debug
 ```

 Note: `make cleaner` is only necessary when rebuilding Shaq entirely from scratch.
+To only rebuild only
+Shaq (excluding imgui), you can simply run `make`.
+Shaq **does not** use an incremental build process; C,
+unlike certain languages that aren't 50+ years old, does not take ages to compile, and I paid for all 16
+cores in my processor.

 ## External dependencies
 Shaq depends on the following being installed on your system: